 Maui Six-Day Itinerary Suggestions

-We ultimately think you'll find all six days full of great activities, beaches, trails, sights, and tours to experience.
+Enjoy the six days full of unique activities, beaches, trails, sights, and tours to experience.
 Just in case, we've also provided a couple of alternate days to select from if something in one of our six suggested days doesn't fit your fancy.
 Think of our itineraries as a rough guide, and don't be afraid to switch, swap, and exchange days or stops in our itineraries so that you ultimately build the itinerary YOU want for your trip.

-Our six-day Maui itinerary below includes many of the recommendations in our three-day Maui itinerary, plus some other must-see sights, attractions, and activities for the extra two days on the island.
+For instance, our six-day Maui itinerary below includes many recommendations in our three-day Maui itinerary, plus some other must-see sights, attractions, and activities for the extra two days on the island.
 Skip ahead to the 6-day itinerary now →

 Overview of Maui - the 'Valley Isle'